latest nhpb_banner 1__compressed

 Free health care clinics

 Simi Valley Free Clinic, which can be reached at (805) 522-3733, provides free health care and medications to those in need.
+The center is at 2003 Royal Ave, Simi Valley, CA 93065.
+The uninsured, patients on Medi-Cal or with no money in Ventura County will get help too.
 People can receive free health care, dental services (including cleanings), and medications.
 Find other ways to get help with dental bills.

 • Clinicas Oxnard and Ventura Office (phone (805) 483-3600) offers the following.
 Specialists, vision care, general check ups, pregnancy testing, diabetes assistance, and many other health care services.

 • Ojai Valley Community Health Center / Clinicas del Camino Real, Inc. Offers various medical options, vision and dental care, medical aid, and much more.
-(805) 640-8293
+Call (805) 640-8293, or the address is 1200 Maricopa Hwy, Ojai, CA 93023.

 The cost of living is so high in Ventura County, too many people go into debt.
 They often need assistance with credit card, medical bills, or auto loans.
 There are resources out there, including free ones.
 One big one is the assistance programs for hospital debts.

-Sure Path Consumer Credit Counseling Service - Various credit, debt, and housing programs are offered.
+Money Management Consumer Credit Counseling Service - Various credit, debt, and housing programs are offered.
+Or get help fixing credit or understanding the bankruptcy process.
 They can provide free counseling to help solve both debt and credit problems, ranging from auto loan payment concerns to credit card assistance.

-In addition, they are also a HUD certified, and offer free or low cost foreclosure and housing counseling; pre purchase, reverse mortgage, mortgage delinquency, foreclosure counseling and lender negotiations.
+• In addition, they are also a HUD certified, and offer free or low cost foreclosure and housing counseling.
+There are also services such as pre purchase, reverse mortgage, mortgage delinquency, foreclosure counseling and lender negotiations.
 Bankruptcy advice is also offered.
-Camarillo CA. Call (805) 383-7700
+Call 800-388-2227 or (805) 383-7700

 By Jon McNamara